Kitware/CDash/docs/submissions.md

 ## Submission files validation

 CDash can be configured to validate submitted XML files before attempting to process them, in order to preemptively reject malformed files.
 If enabled, once a submission is moved out of the queue, its XML files will be scanned for valid syntax and validated against the [XML schemas](../app/Validators/Schemas/) CDash supports.
-To use this feature, set `VALIDATE_XML_SUBMISSIONS=true` in your `.env` file.
+To use this feature, set `VALIDATE_SUBMISSIONS` in your `.env` file.

+      No Value or "SILENT": Log a message in the CDash logs and attempt to parse XML "WARN"              : Log, return a message with a warning label in the http response of the submission, and attempt to parse XML "REJECT"            : Log and return 400 to prevent further submissions and do not attempt to process the XML